-Published in the Behavioural Brain Research and Experimental Brain Research journal, the new study found that a small amount of TCH, an active ingredient in marijuana, could protect the brain from seizures, toxic drug exposure or a lack of oxygen after experiencing injuries.
+Published in the Behavioural Brain Research and Experimental Brain Research journal, the new study found that a small amount of THC, an active ingredient in marijuana, could protect the brain from seizures, toxic drug exposure or a lack of oxygen after experiencing injuries.

-The discovery was made when a small amount of the drug's TCH was injected into lab mice upon exposing them to brain trauma.
+The discovery was made when a small amount of the drug's THC was injected into lab mice upon exposing them to brain trauma.
 A month or two following the injection, the mice began to learn better during behavioral tests that measured learing and memory.
 If this proves to work in humans, epileptic patients will have another resource to turn to.